LiamMoseley/epic-next-course/README.md

 # Epic Next.js Tutorial: Building a Real-Life Project

-Welcome to the Epic Next.js tutorial!
-This project is designed to help you learn Next.js by building a real-world application.
+Welcome to the Epic Next.js application!
+This project is based on the following tutorial (https://strapi.io/blog/epic-next-js-14-tutorial-learn-next-js-by-building-a-real-life-project-part-1-2) to help learn Next.js and Strapi by building a real-world application.
 This README will guide you through the setup and development process, summarizing the key steps from the tutorial.

 ## Table of Contents